TheWover/donut/docs/devnotes.md

 <h3>2.
 Update the API string array and function pointer array</h3>

-<p>At the moment, Donut resolves API using a 64-bit hash, which is calculated by the generator before being stored in the shellcode itself.
+<p>At the moment, Donut resolves API using a 64-bit hash, which is calculated by the generator before being stored in the loader itself.
 In donut.c is a variable called <var>api_imports</var>, declared as an array of <code>API_IMPORT</code> structures.
 Each entry contains a case-sensitive API string and corresponding DLL string in lowercase.
 The <code>Sleep</code> API is exported by kernel32.dll, so if we want the loader to use Sleep, the <code>api_imports</code> must have the following added to it.
 This array is terminated by an empty entry.</p>

 <pre style='color:#000000;background:#ffffff;'>  <span style='color:#800080; '>{</span>KERNEL32_DLL<span style='color:#808030; '>,</span> <span style='color:#800000; '>"</span><span style='color:#0000e6; '>Sleep</span><span style='color:#800000; '>"</span><span style='color:#800080; '>}</span><span style='color:#808030; '>,</span>
 </pre>